 Learn more: Italy Food Tours & Vacation Packages

 The scent of cinnamon, the crisp winter air, and the faint sounds of a choir in the distance all contribute to the essential charisma of Christmas in Italy, but the markets bring the traditional ambiance alive by displaying local delicacies, artisan crafts, and specific regional customs.

-From South Tyrol and the wooden advent cottages to Milan’s historic marketplace dating back to the 16th century, Florence’s wooden huts selling German and Italian delicacies to nativity scene makers in Naples, the Christmas Market is a quintessential way to celebrate the season in Italy.
+From South Tyrol and the wooden advent cottages to Milan’s historic marketplace dating back to the 16th century, Florence’s wooden huts selling German and Italian delicacies to nativity-scene makers in Naples, the Christmas Market is a quintessential way to celebrate the season in Italy.

-While the streets may be washed with lights and decorations, the markets truly embody the festive spirit as people swirl through the lanes sampling chocolates, sipping drinks, or searching for the perfect holiday gift.
+While the streets may be washed with lights and decorations, the markets truly embody the festive spirit, as people swirl through the lanes sampling chocolates, sipping drinks, or searching for the perfect holiday gift.
 Wherever you are in Italy, our Zicasso travel specialists can recommend the best Christmas markets for you to explore.

 Whether you prefer the comforting cold of a winter wonderland or the cozy warmth of a Mediterranean dream, Italy can immerse you in the unique ambiance of Christmas.
-The distinctive regions have their own particular weather patterns and atmosphere that can change your perspective of what Christmas could and should be like.
+The distinctive regions have their own particular weather patterns and atmospheres that can change your perspective of what Christmas could and should be like.

 Christmas Day in cities like Rome is warm and comfortable, a lovely change of pace for a festive season in the sunshine.
 But if you are looking for the true winter experience, you can find it in places like Milan on the alpine foothills or Bolzano in the Dolomite Mountains.